lightning/bolts/07-routing-gossip.md

 New node features are possible in future; backwards compatible (or optional) ones will have odd feature bits, incompatible ones will have even feature bits.
-These will be propagated by nodes even if they can't use the announcements themselves.
+These may be propagated by nodes even if they can't use the announcements themselves.

 New address types can be added in future; as address descriptors have